ptasker/petetasker.com/content/blog/wordpress-to-gatsby/wordpress-to-gatsby.md

 <img src="<?php echo esc_url( get_theme_mod( 'banner-section-image', '' ) ); ?>" alt="Alt text" >
 ```

 I'd argue that the biggest improvement over WordPress is Gatsby's image handling.
 Having the correct sizes created automatically and having them lazy-loaded is a game changer.
-It requires next to no effort and everything is super performant out of th box.
+It requires next to no effort and everything is super performant out of the box.

-# winning
+<div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/KTHNWHfhKQD4c" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/win-success-winning-KTHNWHfhKQD4c">via GIPHY</a></p>

 Ok, so let's review:

 1. ✅ We've exported our WordPress site content to Markdown
 2. ✅ We've exported our media
 3. ✅ We've created a new Gatsby site that loads our markdown files

-We also understand how image handling is a bit different in Gatsby.
+4. ✅ We're loading up our images in posts and our templates

 All that's left is deployment and hosting!